benabed/clik/readme.md

-# plc 3.1
+# clik 15
-May 2021
+June 2021

+``clik`` is the public version (including extra packages and tools) of the Planck Likelihood Code, ``plc``, distributed on the ESA website.
+While
+``plc`` will only evolve in case of future discovery of major issues, ``clik`` can evolve and improve.
+In particular, future evolution of the installation procedure will only be available in ``clik``.

-``plc`` is the public Planck Likelihood Code.
-It provides C and Fortran libraries that allow users to compute the log likelihoods of the temperature, polarization, and lensing maps.
-Optionally, it also provides a python version of this library, as well as tools to modify the predetermined options for some likelihoods (e.g. changing the high-ell and low-ell lmin and lmax values of the temperature).
+``clik`` provides C and Fortran and python libraries that allow users to compute the log likelihoods of the temperature, polarization, and lensing maps of Planck data, along with new datasets, such as SPT3G.

-Note that all of the old likelihood files (from plc 1 and plc 2) should still work correctely with the new version.
+Note that all of the previous likelihood files (from plc 1 and plc 2) should still work correctely with ``clik`` and should do so in the foreseeable future.

+The code in ``clik`` have been written by numerous authors whithin the Planck consortium.

-## Content
+## Likelihood files
-This release contains the code package `plc-3.1.tar.bz2`, as well as the low l (in `low_l/`), high l CMB likelihood (in `hi_l/`) and the lensing likelihood files (in `lensing/`). `cosmomc` files for the high l `plik` likelihood are available in the `cosmomc` directory.
-All likelihood files need to be unzipped and untarred before use.
-The Planck Legacy Archive distributes in separate packages the code and data files.

-In more details:

-- the low l (l=2 to 29) TT likelihood is provided by the file `low_l/commander/commander_dx12_v3_2_29.clik`

-- the low l (l=2 to 29) EE likelihood is provided by `low_l/simall/simall_100x143_offlike5_EE_Aplanck_B.clik`

-- For the high l (l=30 to 2508 in TT, 1997 in EE and TE), the joint TTTEEE likelihood is computed by the `hi_l/plik/plik_rd12_HM_v22b_TTTEEE.clik` file.
-(*Alternatively, one can use the TT only version of the high l likelihood provided by `hi_l/plik/plik_rd12_HM_v22_TT.clik`*).
-Note that the file `hi_l/plik/plik_recommended_priors.txt` contains the list of priors and settings for the high l likelihood, translated in cosmomc form in the `cosmomc/` directory.

-- The foreground marginalized likelihoods `hi_l/plik_lite/plik_lite_v22_TTTEEE.clik` and TT only `hi_l/plik_lite/plik_lite_v22_TT.clik` are also available.

-- the lensing likelihood uses the file `lensing/smicadx12_Dec5_ftl_mv2_ndclpp_p_teb_consext8.clik_lensing` which uses a new conservative range of multipole between L=8 to 400.
-A CMB marginalized file, `lensing/smicadx12_Dec5_ftl_mv2_ndclpp_p_teb_consext8_CMBmarged.clik_lensing` is also available.

-To compute the Planck TTTEEE+lowE+lensing likelihood, one should add the output from the two low-l files, one high-l and one lensing file.
-Planck baseline is to use the  `hi_l/plik/plik_rd12_HM_v22b_TTTEEE.clik` high-l and `lensing/smicadx12_Dec5_ftl_mv2_ndclpp_p_teb_consext8.clik_lensing` lensing files.

-Extra product are available (in dedicated files).

-- At low-ell, the updated lowTEB likelihood (`bflike`) can be found in `low_l/bflike/lowl_SMW_70_dx12_R1.8x_Ap.clik`

-- At high-ell, the `hi_l/camspec` directory contains all the different camspec cases (TT, TE, EE, TTTE, TTEE, TEEE and TTTEEE), as well as `camspec_recommendations.txt`, the priors

-- At high-ell, the `hi_l/plik_lite` directory also contains the TE and EE only files

-- At high-ell, the `hi_l/plik` directory also contains EE and TE only likelihoods, as well as the unbinned cases for TT, TE, EE, and TTTEEE (`bin1` files)

-- The agressive range (L<2000) files
-`lensing/smicadx12_Dec5_ftl_mv2_ndclpp_p_teb_agr2.clik_lensing` and CMB
-marginalized agressive range files
-`lensing/smicadx12_Dec5_ftl_mv2_ndclpp_p_teb_agr2_CMBmarged.clik_lensing`
-are also available.

-All the extended cases are available in different PLA files.
+This package only contains the code.
+Likelihood files for Planck are available on the  [Planck Legacy Archive](http://pla.esac.esa.int/pla/#cosmology).
+The likelihood file for spt3g is available [here](https://github.com/benabed/spt3g_y1_dist).

 ## code
-The code is at version 3.1
+The code is at version clik_15.0

-###changes sinces v3.01
-- Major : Correct a bug in the computation of the CMB marginalized lensing.
-- Configuration : new user modifiable file `clik_extra_env` gathers the url, names and versions of the external packages that can be installed automatically.
-This will hopefully simplify troubleshooting with new versions of the external packages in the future.
-- Configuration : update to latest version of waf.
-Print a warning when the compilation of C or fortran part will use a compiler defined by a user set CC or FC environment variable.
-* Python wrapper : correct a bug where error messages would not be properly displayed in python 3
-* Python wrapper : when both astropy and pyfits are available, prefer astropy

-###changes sinces v3.00
+###changes sinces plc_3.1

-- Improve parsing of intel fortran dryrun output to fix an issue with the building of the intel fortran link line which was broken for version 2019
-- Change an openmp scheduling option in src/plik/smica.c to go aroung an API incompatibility between intel 2019 openmp and gcc9 openmp which was preventing the code to correctely compile in this particular case.
+- Addition of sp3g year 1 likelihood code
+- Addition of a version function in python

 ## Installing

-In the current version ``plc`` can only be installed using the waf configuration and installation tool or using make and the associated `Makefile`.
-Note that in the latter case, the installation procedure will not test the availability of the tools and libraries needed by plc.
+There are two way of installing  ``clik``.
+One can either use the ``waf`` installer (recommended) or ``make``.
+In the latter case, the ``Makefile`` has to be manually edited, and the external dependency must be installed.
+In the former case, the ``waf`` installer can try to install external dependency.
+Note also that there is no need to download the ``waf`` code to use the installer, since it is distributed within the package.

 ### Prerequisites